Chapter 17 : Timeless

 Still the prisoner’s head hung low and no sound escaped from his body.

-‘Very well, go ahead with your new methods Bella.
+‘Very well, go ahead.
 No need to administer the memory charm as it appears he will no longer be of any use to us.
 Dispose of him when you are through.
 Wormtail will assist you.’
 Harry watched as Pettigrew twitched nervously in the corner of the room where he was cast in shadow by his master’s figure.

 ‘My Lord,’ a feminine voice called out.
 It was the other Death Eater who as of yet had not spoken a word.
 Voldemort turned his attention to her and waited impatiently for her to continue.
 ‘I think there may be a way to use him still.
 He has shown previously to be of weak mind therefore it is possible that the Imperious could get the files returned, provided he knows where they are.’

 The Death Eater bowed before her master before he, Bellatrix, and Wormtail left the cave.
 Harry watched Voldemort’s follower near the prisoner and raise an arm in his direction.
 With her back to him it was difficult to see if she was holding a wand or some other weapon.
-Things started to darken around Harry and he realized that his surroundings were fading.
-The last thing he heard before everything disappeared was the cold, familiar voice of the Death Eater shouting ‘Imperio.’
+Things started to darken around Harry and the last thing he heard before everything disappeared was the cold, familiar voice of the Death Eater shouting ‘Imperio.’

 Harry awoke moments later gasping for breath and looking around him.
 The hangings were pulled tightly around his bed as usual and he opened one to let in some cool air.
 He thought back to his nightmare and of the prisoner hanging motionless on the wet cave wall, no way to escape and at the mercy of Bellatrix Lestrange.
 Then he realized that whatever happened now, that man would be sent back to whence he came under the Imperius curse to complete one of Voldemort’s tasks.

 He would have to tell Dumbledore about this dream and hopefully he would be able to make sense of it somehow.
-Harry tried to understand what it was Voldemort could want from that man that had been so important.
-Suddenly, a memory rushed back to him.
-On the first day of term, Hermione had shown them an article written by Rita Skeeter describing a break-in in the Ministry files department where only one set of files was missing.
+Suddenly, a memory rushed back to him from the first day of term.
+Hermione had shown them an article written by Rita Skeeter describing a break-in in the Ministry files department where only one set of files was missing.
 That was what Voldemort was after.
 The article had said that the file was missing, confusing Harry, because Voldemort had still been looking for a list according to his dream.
 So where was the list, and what was on it?

 Harry walked across the dormitory and opened the window before climbing back onto his four-poster and trying to fall asleep.
 He would inform the Headmaster of the dream first thing in the morning.